DanielSank/observed/README.txt

 >>> Object a invoked bar with arg='baz'
 >>> Object b invoked bar with arg='baz'

-This example is included in observed.examples.
+This example is included in ./observed.usage.py.

 News
 ----